 Many students’ parents pay the rent on behalf of the students.
 Even if they don’t you can still require the parents to sign as co-signers on the lease agreement.
 While that doesn’t 100% guarantee the rent, it does provide more assurance that you’ll receive rental payments on time.

 Student loans can be used towards housing costs and many students opt to pay their entire lease up front when they get their disbursement, providing you with guaranteed rent for the entire term.

-This last advantage has less to do with renting a house to college students and more to do with owning property near a university.
+This last advantage has less to do with renting a house to students and more to do with owning property near a university.